vivid-inc/polypara/README.md

 static final String DEFAULT_FLOW_CONTROL_MAX_WINDOW_BYTES = 10 * 1024;
 ```

-Include Cherimoya's verification in your Maven build by adding the following segment to your Maven `pom.xml`:
+Include Cherimoya's verification step in your Maven build by adding the following segment to your Maven `pom.xml`:

 ```xml
    <build>